A Journey through Wes Anderson’s Color Palettes

 As Anderson’s second stop-animation feature film, Isle of Dogs has the same quirky characters as the previous Fantastic Mr. Fox.
 Animals are just as important in this story centered around a boy who travels to an island to save his beloved dog.
 While most scenes use darker tones of reds, grays and blacks, it's the striking pastel moments that highlight the director’s fascination with colors.

-Scenes with buttery yellows and bubble gum pinks remind us of the own two-tone contrasts of Gucci GG1279S sunglasses.
-Similar to Anderson’s approach to filmmaking, this model blends strong frames with soft colors, showcased by the glasses’ gold rims and light pink lenses.
+Scenes with buttery yellows and bubblegum pinks remind us of the two-tone contrasts of Miu Miu MU 52YS sunglasses.
+Similar to Anderson’s approach to filmmaking, this model blends an oval shape, gold metal material, and pink lenses.

 The French Dispatch (2021)

 Inspired by Anderson’s love for The New Yorker, The French Dispatch pulls from an array of dreamy vintage references with a star-studded cast.
-Black and white scenes are contrasted by carefully-curated colors, making the pops of pastels even more dynamic throughout the film.
-Just glance at character Roebuck Wright’s interview room: black and white shots are interspersed by greens, blues and even the contrasting yellowish accent.
+Black and white scenes are contrasted by carefully curated colors, making the pops of pastels even more dynamic throughout the film.
+Just glance at the character Roebuck Wright’s interview room: black and white shots are interspersed by greens, blues, and even the contrasting yellowish accent.

-The combination of colors reminds us of Akila’s architectural Ares sunglasses in lemonade.
-Matching the scene’s palette, these shades feature a yellow-tinted frame with grassy green lenses.
+The combination of colors reminds us of the Prada PR 17WS sunnies in transparent sage.
+Matching the scene’s palette, these shades feature a green-tinted frame with grassy green lenses.